Debts after death

 If there is no partnership agreement with provisions relating to the death of a partner, the partnership automatically dissolves.
 This means that the partnership cannot conduct new business.
 The remaining partners will only be able to run the business to complete unfinished contracts, sell assets, collect money that is owed and to pay partnership debts.
 If there is any money left after partnership debts have been paid, the deceased partner’s share of this will form part of the estate.

 It there are unpaid partnership debts that were incurred before the death of the deceased person, the estate will be liable for these debts.
-This is because the estate is ‘jointly and severally liable’ for the partnership debts.
+This is because the estate is ‘jointly liable’ for the partnership debts.
 To find out more about liability for debts owed by a partnership, see our Business partnerships fact sheet.

 Dealing with business partnerships can be complicated.
 The personal representative will usually need specialist legal advice.
 For example, advice may be needed on valuing the business, how any assets should be sold and how any profits should be distributed.
 You can find a solicitor through the Law Society.